timo2009/admin/Version 1.0/readme.txt

-Admin is created by Timo StreichValides Passwort!
+Admin is created by Timo Streich!

-mail@timostreich.de
 ________________________________________________________________________

 Version 1.0